PaPJoIN/nlp-llm-project/README.md

 #  Applying NLP for topic modelling & customer sentiment analysis

-The aim of this project was to process and analyse the customer reviews of a Multinational Gym provider using NLP and LLM pipelines to pinpoint key areas of improvements, propose actionable solutions for addressing the prevalent problems and improve customer satisfaction.
+The aim of this project was to process and analyse the customer reviews of a Multinational Gym provider using NLP and LLM-based pipelines to pinpoint key areas for improvements, propose actionable solutions for addressing the prevalent problems and improve customer satisfaction.

 ## 🔹 Data

-Yearly customer reviews extracted from Google and Trustpilot.
+Over 20,000 customer reviews collected annually from Google Reviews and Trustpilot.

 ## 🔹 Methodology